IN THIS ARTICLE:

 Genuine inventory scarcity for physical products

-Cohort-based programs with actual enrollment deadlines
+Cohort-based programs with actual enrolment deadlines

 Early-bird pricing that expires at specified dates